EqualifyEverything/eudaimonia-wp/README.md

 Here's an overview of the documents in this repo:
 - **[websites.csv](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/websites.csv)** is where we keep track of sites we scan.
 Any unscanned or priority sites are scanned each time we run our automated web accessibility scans.
 - **[equalify_db.sql.gz](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/equalify_db.sql.gz)** contains the latest output of data related to scans.
+- **[DISCOVERY.md](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/DISCOVERY.md)** contains information about how we found the initial list of WordPress sites.
 - **[REPORTING.md](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/REPORTING.md)** contains commonly used MySQL queries to parse the equalify data.
 - **[TICKETING.md](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/TICKETING.md)** contains information about how we generate tickets.